FujiiLabCollaboration/MNISQ-quantum-circuit-dataset/README.md

 Should you prefer working with datasets locally and employing the standard QASM formalism, our guide [Downloading Datasets](doc/source/notebooks/download_datasets.py) will walk you through the process.

 ## Getting Started
 Embark on your journey with the MNISQ dataset and Quantum Machine Learning experiments.
-Comprehensive guidance can be found in our documentation: [Documentation](doc/sources)

 Join us in pushing the boundaries of Quantum Machine Learning during the NISQ era!
 Your exploration starts here.